ioccc-src/winner/next/submit.md

-# How to upload your submission to the IOCCC
+Use mkiocccentry to rebuild# How to upload your submission to the IOCCC

 **IMPORTANT NOTE**: The [IOCCC submit server](https://submit.ioccc.org) is only ready for submissions